 The Harvest Supper will take place in the Home Farm Barn on Friday 6 October 2017, by kind permission of the Fairlawne Estate.

 Christian Aid week

 Thank you to everyone who supported Christian Aid week in May, and in particular to Sally Bryden who organised the collection this year.
 We raised well over £500 for this year’s campaign to support refugees.

 St Giles Quiz Night

-A Quiz Night took place on Saturday 25 February in the Plaxtol Memorial Hall, to raise funds for St Giles Church.
+A Quiz Night took place on Saturday 25 February 2017 in the Plaxtol Memorial Hall, and raised £1,500 for St Giles Church.
 The Hall was packed and there was keen competition among the various teams.
 Warm thanks go to Lyn and Clive Buddle for devising the questions and presenting the quiz on the night.

 Farewell to Andrew and Elizabeth Procter Andrew and Elizabeth took their leave of the congregations at Shipbourne and Plaxtol on Sunday 9 October 2016.
 It was a bitter sweet farewell.
 Sad, but with joy and great appreciation of their nine year ministry, large congregations wiped away tears while wishing them a long, happy, healthy and productive retirement.
 The harvest supper at Home Farm Barn on the previous Friday, attended by over 150 people, was also an occasion for a light hearted celebration of Andrew’s ministry in our two parishes.

 Andrew and Elizabeth moved into a house in nearby Platt in November 2016.
 Andrew writes that he has increased his hours at Sevenoaks Counselling “which I continue to find fulfilling work and is my serious calling at the moment” and has become a member of the church of St Mary’s, Platt.